INMAS-Math/INMAS-Math.github.io/resources.md

 Many startups are spin-offs from research or academic groups and have PhD-educated individuals on staff who make excellent mentors for interns.

-As a result, the INMAS program relied extensively on public information about SBIR grants from the Small Business Administration (SBA) of the US government.
+We found particular success connecting with businesses receiving grants from the Small Business Administration (SBA) of the US government through the Small Business Innovatioin Research (SBIR) and Small Business Technology Transfer (STTR) programs.
+This roster of businesses is publicly available, and the code developed by our team to pull from that database is available under the “Scripts” folder on this Github page.

-The research topic, company location, and size of the grant were used to create a list of potential hosts.
-Cold-call emails were sent to these companies, introducing our program and proposing a short introductory meeting over Zoom for interested parties.
-The conversion rate of these cold contacts was approximately 10%, and a majority of the firms with whom we met ended up submitting an internship proposal.
-The contacts emphasized that participation with the program is free, and that there is no obligation on either party.
+We fiiltered potential hosts by location, research topic, and grant size to create our final list of contacts.
+We then out first through cold-call emails introducing our program and proposing a short introductory meeting over Zoom for interested parties.
+The conversion rate of these cold contacts was approximately 10%, and a majority of firms with whom we met ultimately submitted an internship proposal.
+Initial contacts emphasized that participation with the program is free, and that there is no obligation on either party.

 Interested companies were asked to submit an internship proposal on a web form hosted on Monday.com.
 The following information was requested: